shossains/SQT/doc/Part_3_Report.md

 See integration.suspension.PlayerMovementTest.java

 ### Exercise 5
-Since the ghost is an AI and has it's own movement it is very hard to control the ghost's movements itself.
-A ghosts movement is also not consistent, so predicting it's next move
+Since the ghost is an AI and has it's own movement system it is very hard to control the ghost's movements to get it in the necessary state.

 ### Exercise 6

 ### Exercise 7